mesonbuild/meson-python/docs/reference/config-settings.rst

 .. option:: editable-verbose

    Enable :ref:`verbose mode <how-to-guides-editable-installs-verbose>` on editable an install.

-   .. admonition:: Only valid on editable installs
-      :class: attention

-      This option is only valid when building the project for an editable install.
-Please check our :ref:`how-to-guides-editable-installs`
+This option is only valid when building the project for an :ref:`editable install <how-to-guides-editable-installs>`.
-      guide for more information.

 .. _Meson: https://github.com/mesonbuild/meson